alisd23/ngrx-form-pure/README.md

 #### App 'forms state'

 This is the interface for the state object under the top level `form` key - the state tree managed by `ngrx-form`.
 You should list all the forms you have in your app here, with the associated form state type.
-It's probably a good idea to use the `?` symbol for any form keys which are dynamically created/destroyed (i.e. do not always exist in your app), as the form state for these forms could be `undefined`.
+It's probably a good idea to make any forms which are dynamically created/destroyed optional with the `?` symbol as the form state for these forms could be `undefined` at some points in time.

 Some generic interfaces in `ngrx-form` will require this type to be passed as a generic parameter, mainly to restrict which string values can be passed in as *form name* parameters